vippsas/userinfo-api/README.md

 To get access to user profile information, the merchant adds a `scope` parameter and initiates [specific API calls](#userinfo-call-by-call-guide).

-If the user has not already consented to sharing information from Vipps to the merchant, they will be asked for any remaining consents before completing the payment flow.
+The user will be asked to consent to sharing the information from Vipps to the merchant as specified in the `scope`.
+If the user has not already consented to sharing all the specified information, he/she will be asked for any remaining consents before completing the payment flow.

 In the Vipps app, they will be presented with a consent card.
 For example, Android (left) and iOS (right):